flotiq/flotiq-cli/README.md

 **Flags**

 * `--limit=[number]` or `--l=[number]` - number of Content Objects imported counting from the top row, default: 10 000
+* `--batchLimit` or `--bl` - number of Content Objects imported per batch call, default: 100
 * `--hideResults` or `--hr` - information about the import process will not appear in the console
+* `--updateExisting` or `--ue` - if content objects with a given id already exist in the Flotiq account, they will be updated

 ### Display stats